Startup Definitions

 Drip CampaignA marketing method involving repeated actions and ads to attract customers.

-Drip MarketingA communication strategy that sends, or "drips," a pre-written set of messages to customers or prospects over time.
+Drip MarketingA communication strategy that sends a pre-written set of messages to customers or prospects over time.

 Due DiligenceAn investor's analysis of a company or product before investment.